kimiyashabani/Car-loan-calculator/README.md

 Furthermore, you will need to have an API Token Key.
 In order to do so
 1. sign up in:
    [![CollectAPI](https://collectapi.com/static/images/knot/knotapi@0,1x.png)](https://collectapi.com/){:height="50px" width="50px"}
+After getting your api key and set it in the Calculation.py
 1. Clone this repository:
    ```bash
    git clone https://github.com/yourusername/yourprojectname.git